Day Trading vs Swing Trading

 It doesn't require as much sustained focus, so if you have difficulty staying focused, swing trading may be the better option.
 Fast reflexes don't matter in swing trading as trades can be taken after the market closes and prices have stopped moving.

-Day trading and swing trading both offer freedom in the sense that a trader is his own boss.
-Traders typically work on their own and responsible for funding their accounts and for all losses and profits generated.
+Day trading and swing trading both offer freedom in the sense that a trader is their own boss.
+Traders typically work on their own, and they are responsible for funding their accounts and for all losses and profits generated.
 One can argue that swing traders have more freedom in terms of time because swing trading takes up less time than day trading.